-- SHORT FILM and VIDEO CONTENT festival;

-- SUBMISSIONS: All submissions must be made online through this web platform, by official deadline-dates (as listed on this page).
+- SUBMISSIONS: All submissions must be made online, by official deadline-dates (as listed on this page).
 Please include in your profile the city, state, or country you are representing.

-- ENTERING IN THE PROPER CATEGORY: Entrants to the festival must enter their film in the category or categories that they rightfully fit in to.
+- ENTERING IN THE PROPER CATEGORY: Entrants to the festival must enter their film in the category that they rightfully fit in to.
 The festival reserves the right to place your film into another category that's better suited for your film.
 If your title is moved, it will compete for awards in its new category.

 - SCREENING COPY: Required 15 days after official selection notification.
 If your screening copy is the same as your submission copy (submitted and available to download via Dropbox, Vimeo, or FilmFreeway) you don’t have to send another copy.
 If you wish to send different screening copy – it must be received within 15 days of official selection notification.
 The festival CANNOT download from YouTube (you MUST send another copy via Dropbox or WeTransfer) or locked Vimeo channels (you must ALLOW downloading on Vimeo or send it via Dropbox or WeTransfer).
-Kinodrome has the right to cancel your screening and official selection, if NO copy is available for download 15 days after you’re notified.
+Kinodrome has the right to cancel your screening and official selection, if NO copy arrives and NO copy is available for download 15 days after you’re notified.

 - EXCERPTS: By entering this festival, entrants reserve the right for Kinodrome to screen excerpts from their films for promotion (festival teaser video).

-- SUBTITLES: All non-English language films must be subtitled/dubbed in English to be eligible for screening and judging.
+- SUBTITLES: All non-English narrative films (featuring story related voices) must be subtitled/dubbed in English to be eligible for screening and judging.
 It does NOT apply to music videos or experimental content that uses visuals as primary expression.

-- ENTRY FEES: Upon submitting a film via FilmFreeway, entrants will be required to pay a fee for EACH category entered before submitting their film.
-Entry fees cannot be refunded if an entrant changes his/her mind later and wants to withdraw.
+- ENTRY FEES: Entry fees cannot be refunded if an entrant changes his/her mind later and wants to withdraw.

 - WAIVERS: Free submission or waivers will be given to certain productions that come from countries under economic sanctions or countries in wars.
 If you feel that your entry deserves a WAIVER, email festival and send your bio, artwork info, and any relevant data (the festival will reply within 10 days).